zlogic/mendix-docs/content/en/docs/private-platform/pmp-admin.md

     * Configure the language and time zone settings for a user
     * Delete a user account

-In the **Group Management** tab, you can create and edit user groups.
+* In the **Group Management** tab, you can create and edit user groups.
 These groups typically reflect your organization's structure.
 You can also use the **Automation Settings** option to automatically assign users to groups based on their profile attributes.

 ## Platform

-In the **Deployment** section, administrators can view and manage statistics, activity logs, webhooks, and licenses..
+In the **Deployment** section, administrators can view and manage statistics, activity logs, webhooks, and licenses.

+As the administrator, you can perform the following actions:

+* In the **Platform Statistics** tab, you can access statistics such as the number of users and apps, daily user login times and numbers, or most active users.
+* In the **Platform Logs** tab, you can view a log of actions performed by users, for example, creating and deleting apps, starting a pipeline, or adding a new user.
+* In the **Webhooks** tab, you can view and manage your [Webhooks](/developerportal/deploy/webhooks/).
+* In the **Licensing** tab, you can check the status of your licences, or upload a new Private Mendix Platform license bundle.